Mindset

 Freedom to Choose

 The one constant in your business is your particular set of values.
-You can choose to align yourself with businesses that share a similar philosophy, allowing you to do your best work.
-In a challenging economy, it is harder to stick to your principles than follow any dollar.
+You can choose to align yourself with companies that share a similar philosophy, allowing you to do your best work.
+It is harder to stick to your principles in a challenging economy than follow any dollar.
 But that’s when it is most empowering.
-That freedom to choose your “why, what, how and with whom” will keep you going.
+That freedom to choose your “why, what, how, and with whom” will keep you going.

 Jane Pellicciotto, Allegro Design